 “Fighting for the underdog has always been important to me.
 Whether picketing in the living room as a young child for more ‘rights’ for my sister and me, or choosing the least skilled players during recess for my baseball team, I have always believed that it is important to fight hard for those who are not in a position of power.

-Being a civil rights and employment attorney gives me an opportunity to do that every day – to fight for the underdog and to achieve a level of vindication for hardworking employees and whistleblowers who have suffered from intimidation, discrimination and retaliation at the hands of their employers.
+Being a civil rights and employment attorney gives me an opportunity to do that every day – to fight for the underdog and achieve a level of vindication for hardworking employees and whistleblowers who have suffered intimidation, discrimination and retaliation by their employers.
 I consider myself extremely fortunate to be able to come to work each day and use my skills and experience to make a positive difference in someone’s life.”

 In 2006, Washingtonian Magazine selected Ms. Banks for its list of 40 Best Attorneys under 40 in Washington, D.C., calling her “Washington’s hottest young employment lawyer.”
 Ms. Banks was also selected for inclusion in the 2009-2015 editions of “The Best Lawyers in America,” and was named by Washington D.C.
 Super Lawyers as among the top five percent of attorneys in Washington, D.C. for 2009-2014.
 Martindale-Hubbell has rated Ms. Banks “AV Preeminent,” its highest possible peer review rating.